fujaba/fulibWorkflows/docs/quickstart/defining_workflows.md

 - Create a new directory `src/gen/resources/workflows`
 - Add your first workflow file with the `.es.yaml` file extension
-- A workflow file needs at least on `- workflow:` event
+- A workflow file needs at least one `- workflow:` event

 ## Example Workflow
 ```yaml